- Maximize the educational benefit from each country’s chairmanship of the Arctic Council

 - Develop students' public speaking, diplomacy, negotiation, and deliberation skills

-The Model Arctic Council will be open to students from any higher education institution in the world.
-The program will occur approximately biennially, taking place over the course of seven days at a UArctic university in the country chairing the Arctic Council.
+The Model Arctic Council is open to students from any higher education institution in the world.
+The program occurs biennially, taking place at a UArctic university in the country currently chairing the Arctic Council.

 The program includes orientation, plenary lectures, and meetings in which participants simulate the work of Arctic Council working groups, Senior Arctic Officials, and Ministers.
 Outcomes of the Model Arctic Council are reported to Senior Arctic Officials (SAOs) and other Arctic Council officials.